You are reading Part 4 of 9 in this series.What are Quick Facts?

 Heat waves are occurring three times more often than they did in the 1960s—about six per year compared to two per year.2U.S.
 Global Change Research Program Indicator Platform, Heat Waves.
 View Source Some recent evidence suggests the increase has been even greater.3Diffenbaugh, N. S., (2020) Verification of extreme event attribution: Using out-of-sample observations to assess changes in probabilities of unprecedented events.
 Science Advances, 6, eaay2368.
 View Source

-Record-breaking hot months are occurring five times more often than would be expected without global warming, suggesting that 80 percent of such monthly heat records are due to human-caused climate change.4Coumou, D. et al. (2013), Climatic Change, 118(3-4).
-771. View Source With continued climate change, the frequency of these intense events is likely to increase5Mann, M.E., et al., (2018), Projected changes in persistent extreme summer weather events: The role of quasi-resonant amplification.
+Globally, there has been a 90-fold increase in the frequency of monthly heat extremes in 2011-2020 compared to 1951-1980: Extreme heat events that deviate strongly from the norm in a given region (so-called 3-sigma events) now affect about 9% of all land area at any time, on average.
+In the last decade, record-breaking hot months occurred eight times more often than would be expected without global warming.7Robinson, Alexander et al, (2021) Increasing heat and rainfall extremes now far outside the historical climate. npj Climate and Atmospheric Science 4, Article number: 45 (2021).
+View Source With continued climate change, the frequency of these intense heat events is likely to increase further,8Mann, M.E., et al., (2018), Projected changes in persistent extreme summer weather events: The role of quasi-resonant amplification.
 Science Advances 4, eaat3272.
-View Source with particular risks for some important food-producing regions.6Kornhuber.
+View Source with particular risks for some important food-producing regions.9Kornhuber.
 K. et al., (2019) Amplified Rossby waves enhance risk of concurrent heatwaves in major breadbasket regions, Nature Climate Change, 10, 48-53.
 View Source

-In addition to more extreme heat, humidity is also rising in some regions like the eastern United States.10Seager, R. et al. (2015), Journal of Applied Meteorology and Climatology, 54, 1121.
-View Source11Raymond, C., et al., (2020), The emergence of heat and humidity too severe for human tolerance, Science Advances 6 (19), eaaw1838 View Source This takes an extra toll on health because humidity interferes with the body’s ability to cool itself through the evaporation of sweat.12NOAA, NWS, What is the Heat Index?
-View Source A temperature of 90 degrees F with 80 percent humidity feels like 113 degrees F.13Ibid.
+In addition to more extreme heat, humidity is also rising in some regions like the eastern United States.13Seager, R. et al. (2015), Journal of Applied Meteorology and Climatology, 54, 1121.
+View Source14Raymond, C., et al., (2020), The emergence of heat and humidity too severe for human tolerance, Science Advances 6 (19), eaaw1838 View Source This takes an extra toll on health because humidity interferes with the body’s ability to cool itself through the evaporation of sweat.15NOAA, NWS, What is the Heat Index?
+View Source A temperature of 90 degrees F with 80 percent humidity feels like 113 degrees F.16Ibid.
 View Source

-Recent evidence suggests that climate change is altering atmospheric circulation, such as the jet stream, causing persistent weather patterns to get stuck in place, increasing the duration and damaging effects of heat waves.17Horton, D. E., Diffenbaugh.
+Recent evidence suggests that climate change is altering atmospheric circulation, such as the jet stream, causing persistent weather patterns to get stuck in place, increasing the duration and damaging effects of heat waves.18Horton, D. E., Diffenbaugh.
 A. et al.(2015), Nature, 522, 465.
-View Source18Mann, Michael E. et al.(2017), Scientific Reports, 7, 45242.
+View Source19Mann, Michael E. et al.(2017), Scientific Reports, 7, 45242.
 View Source

 Pitfalls to Avoid